The Masters Mantell Challenge

 Starting times for each entrant are published a few days before the race on the masters mantell challenge wiki page.
+(Full results are published on the same page after the race.)
 Once entered runners need to arrive at the starting area 15-30 minutes before their starting time to pick up their number.
 There is no entry fee.

 The Trophy records the contribution made to the success of Lewes AC by the Chairman of the club Peter Masters.
 It is also in recognition of Tom Mantell, a Lewes athlete who made a significant contribution to athletics in Lewes during the 1880s.

-The current course starts on Hawkenbury Way on the Nevill Estate, at the spot where it takes a right-angle turn.
-It goes up past the racecourse, Mount Harry and Black Cap, then turns by the gate beyond Black Cap, and returns over Black Cap and Mount Harry to finish in the meadow approximately 200m from the start.
+The course starts on Hawkenbury Way on the Nevill Estate, at the spot where it takes a right-angle turn.
+It goes up past the racecourse, to Black Cap passing to the left of the hill, then turns back by the gate beyond Black Cap, and returns over Black Cap and over Mount Harry to finish in the meadow approximately 200m from the start.
 The course has been measured at 5.2 miles.

 The Masters Mantell Trophy and other awards will be presented a little later at a gathering in the Black Horse Pub in Western Road, to which everyone is invited.